2025-10-18

 memory leaks

-• continuously allocating new space and not freeing it when it is not needed anymore is called a memory leak
+• allocating without freeing when memory is no longer needed causes a memory leak

 double free and corruption